LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 **By default**, all channels will use the **Master** squelch setting.
 This is the squelch value defined in the Options squelch setting for the band of the channel.
 A **custom** squelch setting can be applied to the channel by pressing the right and left arrow keys.
 Custom squelch settings are in 5% steps.

+#### Ch Beep<!-- linebreak -->

+Controls whether beeps are played on the channel.
+By default beeps are enabled on all channels, but beeps can be disabled on individual channels by setting this option to No.

+#### Ch Eco<!-- linebreak -->

+Controls whether Eco modes function on this channel.
+By default Eco modes are enabled on all channels, but Eco mode can be disabled on individual by setting this option to No.

 #### Accepting and saving the changes to the channel<!-- linebreak -->